 A great start to any routine is to have hunting clothes that incorporate some type of scent or odor control.
 There are hunting apparel companies like ScentLok and Scent Blocker, that focus their hunting clothing lines on blocking scent using activated carbon.
 But I also look at hunting gear that has some type of odor control like Microban, Polygiene StayFresh, Polygiene OdorCrunch, or uses antimicrobial technologies that kill or inhibit the growth of bacteria like silver, triclosan, and triclocarban.
 There are also some natural fibers that are great for minimizing odor like Merino and Al Paca wools.

 All in all, there are a lot of good options out there.
-At a minimum, I recommend using an upper and lower base layer that incorporates some type of scent control.
+At a minimum, I recommend using a base layer top and bottom that incorporates some type of scent control.
 Using wind and water-resistant gear can help keep your body odor scent from escaping when you wear it.
 So look out for these things when buying your hunting clothes.

 - Outsmart a Whitetail Deer’s Extraordinary Sense of Smell

 - Bow Hunting Clothes: Optimizing Camo, Scent, and Stealth